-The guidelines are organized into 'General' and 'Additional' guidelines.
-'General' guidelines are expected to apply to most applications.
-'Additional' guidelines will only apply to specific uses, areas, or circumstances.
-Please read the section headings carefully and ensure that items marked 'Not Applicable' or 'No' are explained in writing.
-See Maps 5 and 6 of the DPA-4 guidelines.

-GENERAL GUIDELINES - Site planning Yes Not Applicable No 1.
-Development encroachment on ecosystems and their buffers identified in the EIA shall not be permitted.
+The guidelines are organized into 'general' and 'additional' guidelines.
+Most 'general' gui most applications.
+'Additional' guidelines will only apply to specific uses, areas, or circum headings carefully.
+See Maps 5 and 6 on pages 40 and 41 of the DPA-4 guidelines GENERAL GUIDELINES - Site planning Yes Yes Not Applicable No Development encroachment on ecosystems and their buffers identified in the EIA shall not be permitted.
 2. Connectivity and linkages of ESAs on the property to adjacent ESAs, tree retention areas, and other habitat areas shall be maintained and restored wherever possible to develop a continuous network of ecosystems and minimize fragmentation.
 This means locating development within the parcel where it will cause the least impact to natural habitat and the movement of native fauna between adjacent areas.
 3. Parcel size for subdivision parcels, including bare land strata lots, shall be designed to be met exclusive of any ecosystems and their buffers identified in the EIA.
 4. Buffer setbacks shall include sufficient distance to protect the roots of vegetation and trees, and address forest stand stability dynamics such as increased windthrow risk following proposed removal.
 5. Development on slopes greater than 30% should be avoided due to the high risk of erosion and bank slippage.
+Grading of lands immediately adjacent to ESAs shall be matched so that engineered slopes do not exceed 3:1 for a distance of five metres from the setback boundary.
+Development and subdivision shall be planned, designed, and implemented in a manner that supports the maintenance and restoration of natural system functions including watercourse hydrology and groundwater recharge.
+This includes: